-When plans are submitted for Construction, the engineer's seal, signature, and date shall be placed on the right side of the title sheet inside the sealed by box.
-The engineer's seal, signature, and date must also be placed on every subsequent sheet of the Construction Plans (except the cross-sections).
-Certified digital signatures will be required for all plan submittals.
+When plans are submitted for Construction, the engineer's seal, signature, and date shall be placed on the right side of the title sheet above the Chief Engineer's signature.
+The engineer's seal, signature, and date must also be placed on every subsequent sheet of the Construction Plans (except the cross-sections), usually in the lower right-hand corner.